zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 * ***Hierarchical model:*** also called "multilevel models".

 * ***Likelihood:*** In Bayesian statistics, the probability model.
-In Bayes' formula, p(data|theta).
+In Bayes' formula, $p(data|theta)$.
 More simply, likelihood is a probability distribution.
 Difference between likelihood and probability: in Bayes we used the word likelihood because the data is fixed (Lambert 4.4).
 Likelihood does not necessarily sum up to one, while probability does.

 * ***Moments of sample:*** to fit the first two moments (the mean and the standard deviation, respectively) of the sample.
 	- See also: mean, standard deviation, skewness, kurtosis.